Lisbeth Salander: The Girl with the Dragon Tattoo

 Salander eventually uncovers evidence that Harriet's late father, Gottfried, and her brother, Martin, committed the murders.
 Salander then finds Blomkvist just in time to save him from Martin, who is in the midst of torturing him.
 She pursues Martin on her motorcycle, but he is killed when he deliberately veers into an oncoming truck.
 Salander later uses her hacking skills to discover that Harriet Vanger is alive and hiding in Australia, and to get sensitive information about Blomkvist's arch-nemesis, corrupt media magnate Hans-Erik Wennerström.
-With the information uncovered by Salander, Blomkvist publishes an exposé article and book that ruins Wennerström and transform Blomkvist's magazine, Millennium, into one of the most respected and profitable in Sweden.
+With the information uncovered by Salander, Blomkvist publishes an exposé article and book that ruins Wennerström and transforms Blomkvist's magazine, Millennium, into one of the most respected and profitable in Sweden.

 During her investigation of Wennerström, Salander uses her hacking skills and a series of disguises to withdraw billions of Swedish kronor from Wennerström's off-shore accounts.
 She anonymously reveals the address of Wennerström's final hideout to a lawyer with criminal connections, and Wennerström is murdered three days later, supposedly owing much money to the drug cartels.

 At the end of the book, Salander acknowledges to herself that she has fallen in love with Blomkvist.
 On her way with a Christmas present to tell him so, however, she sees him with his longtime lover, Millennium editor Erika Berger.
-Heartbroken, Salander symbolically dumps the present in the first bin she sees and cuts off all contact with him.
+Heartbroken, Salander dumps the present in the garbage and cuts off all contact with him.